 Applications can also be sent on paper to the following address:

 The Administrator of the Cambridge Psychology Research Ethics Committee

 School of the Biological Sciences

 17 Mill Lane

 If you would like further advice on the suitability of a project for review or the review process itself, call: 01223 766894 or consult the ethical review process outline (on the left).

-Applications are reviewed by four Committee members from departments other than that of the applicant(s).
-The Committee is constituted from senior members of departments from which applications are commonly made.
-The current (2012) members are:
+Applications are reviewed by two Committee members from departments other than that of the applicant(s).
+The Committee is constituted of senior members of departments from which applications are commonly made.
+The current (2017) members are: